PyFixate/Fixate/README.md

 ### Installing

 Clone the repository using git or download a zip file and unzip the source.
 Then run setup.py to install.
-For the moment, there is no package on PyPI.
+Alternatively, install from Pypi with 'pip install fixate'

 ### Run the example scripts